 Parks and Facilities

-For those intrested in reserving any city facilities please review our FACILITES AND RESERVATIONS manual.
-For reservations or inquires please contact the main Parks & Recreation Office at (281) 391-4840 or visit us at 5718 Second Street Katy, Texas 77493.
+For those interested in reserving any city facilities please review our FACILITIES AND RESERVATIONS manual.
+For reservations or inquires please contact the main Parks & Recreation Office at (281) 391-4840 or visit us at 901 Avenue C, Katy, Texas 77493.
 The City of Katy Parks and Recreation Department currently does NOT accept credit cards.

 Katy City Park, 5720 Franz Road

-Katy Play Station The state’s largest innovative playground for multiply-impaired and profoundly deaf children, is also located within Katy City Park.
+The state’s largest innovative playground for multiple-impaired and profoundly deaf children, is also located within Katy City Park.
 The all-inclusive 13,000 square foot playground, custom designed to feature Katy’s name sake the MKT Rail line, features special equipment, ramps and swings for children of all physical abilities.
-This play facility is a one of kind attraction for both able and disable bodied children and has fastly become a destination within the community for family, fun recreation.
-Katy Play Station was featured in Todays Playground Magazine and has received several awards for its design and contribution to the Katy community.
+This play facility is a one-of-a-kind attraction for both able and disable bodied children and has quickly become a destination within the community for family fun recreation.
+Katy Play Station was featured in Today’s Playground Magazine and has received several awards for its design and contribution to the Katy community.

 Dog Park, 5414 Franz

-Opened In March 2007, this new off-the-leash park for dogs of all sizes is open 7 days week from dawn to dusk and is one of the city’s most popular attractions.
-These 14 acres offer lots of grass and trees with an oval walking path with a distance of 1,723 feet, park specific wading pool for dogs, custom dog showers and fountains accessible for both the four legged friend and their owners.
-The park also hosts many pet friendly events throughout the year such as our annual HOWL-o-WEEN event and PAWS in the Park Easter Egg Hunt.
+Opened in March 2007, our off-leash park for dogs of all sizes is open 7 days week from dawn to dusk and is one of the city’s most popular attractions.
+The 14 acres offer lots of grass and trees with a 1,723 foot walking path, a wading pool for dogs, custom dog showers and fountains accessible for both the four legged friend and their owners.
+The park also hosts pet friendly events throughout the year such as our annual HOWL-o-WEEN and PAWS in the Park events.

 Harvest Plaza, 5701 Third Street

-In the heart of downtown Katy on Public Square, Harvest Plaza is set aside in tribute to Katy’s beginnings as a rice-farming community.
-The beautifully landscaped plaza offers a 18′x56′ shade structure with night lighting, benches, a water feature, & commemorative brick paving.
+In the heart of downtown Historic Katy, Harvest Plaza is set aside in tribute to Katy’s beginnings as a rice-farming community.
+The beautifully landscaped plaza offers a 18’x56′ shade structure with night lighting, benches, a water feature and commemorative brick paving.
 This park hosts the annual Holiday in the Park Tree Lighting ceremony and Baskets and Bunnies Easter Event, as well as many other downtown family events throughout the year.

 Thomas Park, Fourth Street

-The historic Tri County park attracts residents for is tranquil environment, paved walking path, benches, newly installed playground, & gazebo.
-Used for outdoor weddings, birthday parties and photographs.
+The historic Tri County park attracts residents for its tranquil environment, paved walking path, benches, playground and gazebo (which can be used for outdoor weddings, birthday parties and photographs).
 It is also the home to the historic tri-county monument marker.
-The parks gazebo may be reserved for special events.
+The park’s gazebo may be reserved for special events.

-VFW Outdoor Pavillion is 30′ x 60′ and is equipped with permanent concrete tables and benches.
+VFW Outdoor Pavilion is 30′ x 60′ and is equipped with permanent concrete tables and benches.
 Seats approximately 96.

 Woodsland Park and Community Center, 443 Danover Road

-Eight acre heavily wooded park with amenities that cater to individuals and groups looking for a park with a more private atmosphere.
-The parks large barbecue pit, covered basketball pavilion, picnic tables, playground, and community buildings are favorites to those who use the park and facilities.
-Woodsland Park is home to the city’s summer camps and social services day activities.
+Eight acre, heavily wooded park with amenities that cater to individuals and groups looking for a park with a more private atmosphere.
+The park’s large barbecue pit, covered basketball pavilion, picnic tables, playground and community building are favorites to those who use the park and facilities.
+Woodsland Park is home to the city’s senior services day activities and community fitness classes.

 This facility may be rented out for weddings, parties or other related events.
 The Community Center is 1,333 square feet (31′ x 43′) and is equipped with sixteen 6 foot tables, two 8 foot tables and 116 chairs.
 Maximum occupancy is 200.